Luracast/Restler/README.md

 ### Changes from Restler 3.0 RC3 (only available on the v3 branch)

+ * Support for custom class parameters and array of custom class parameters
+ * Ability to pass the parameter directly as the body of the request when it is the only parameter
  * Fixes to composer.json and publish stable release as composer package on packagist.
  * New Routes class with improved routing, including wild card routes.
  * Possibility to use any autoloader including composer's autoloader for maximum interoperability